 CAUSES OF CARPAL TUNNEL SYNDROME

-Carpal tunnel syndrome can result from lifestyle, trauma, or underlying disease conditions that invariably affect the carpal tunnel.
+Carpal tunnel causes include lifestyle, trauma, or underlying disease conditions that invariably affect the carpal tunnel.
 They are as follows:

 - Pressure on the median nerve due to irritation or inflammation of the surrounding ligament and bones.